ayeshnipun/REST-API-Standards/README.md

   Shows how the endpoints get mixed and cluttered due to a lack of grouping.

 - **Product Endpoints**
-  Demonstrates clean grouping of endpoints using controller organisation.
+  Demonstrates clean grouping of endpoints.

 - **Order Endpoints**
   Shows how to use **DTOs (Data Transfer Objects)** to separate internal models from API responses.